TelemetryDeck/docs/basics/pirate-metrics.md

 4. **Referral**: How existing users invite new users
 5. **Revenue**: How your app generates sustainable income

-## Why We Use Pirate Metrics at TelemetryDeck
+## Why we use Pirate Metrics at TelemetryDeck

 We've adopted the Pirate Metrics framework for TelemetryDeck's analytics because: